kontalk/xmppserver-docker/README.md

 You must rebuild the containers if you:

 * modified local.properties (run `./launcher rebuild`)
-* want to upgrade the Kontalk server (run `./kontalk-setup` first if you want to choose a different version altogether)
+* want to upgrade the Kontalk server (meaning modifying the VERSION property in local.properties)

 You don't need to rebuild if you modify `data/init.properties.in`, but you will need to restart it: